-Hence, vertex B will also have centrality zero (because A is the only neighbor that points at it).
+Hence, vertex B will also have centrality zero.

 Figure 7.1: A portion of a directed network.
 Vertex A in this network has only outgoing edges and hence will have eigenvector centrality zero.
 Vertex B has outgoing edges and one ingoing edge, but the ingoing one originates at A, and hence vertex B will also have centrality zero.